SwissDataScienceCenter/renku-python/renku-release-notes-1.0.0.md

 You can use `renku rerun` and `renku update` as before, but their responsibilities are more clearly defined now.  `renku rerun` is intended for reproducing a result by re-executing a past chain of `Runs` again in the same way and `renku update` is intended for updating outputs of past `Runs` based on changed/updated input data.

-To execute a recorded `Plan` independently of pasdt executions, you can use `renku workflow execute my-plan`, which would essentially re-execute the original `renku run`.
+To execute a recorded `Plan` independently of past executions, you can use `renku workflow execute my-plan`, which would essentially re-execute the original `renku run`.
 To make things more interesting, you can change the values used by the plan, using `--set parameter=value`, e.g. `renku workflow execute --set input-1=other-dataset.csv my-plan`, which would execute `my-plan` but with `other-dataset.csv` as the input file.
 Use `renku workflow show my-plan` to see the available parameters and `renku workflow edit my-plan` to rename parameters, add a description to the plan and other things.

 You can use the `Plans` you create as building blocks for more complicated pipelines, by composing them using the `renku workflow compose` command, which lets you group  `Plans` arbitrarily, defining links between steps and mapping for values.
 These composite `Plans` can then be executed and worked with the same as `Plans` created by `renku-run`.
 This way, you can create complex workflows by example, instead of having to write workflow specifications by hand.